nuehm-arno/axolotl-mobian-package/README.md

 ~/.local/share/textsecure.nanuc/
 ```
 and you should backup these folders regularly and espescially before removing or re-installing Axolotl.

-# Disclaimer
-This package is unofficial and not uploaded into the Debian repos.

 # Reporting Issues
 Please report issues regarding Axolotl using the official [Axolotl issue tracker](https://github.com/nanu-c/axolotl/issues).